-CSA Wednesdays: Zucchini & Summer Squash + Spicy Zucchini with Anchovies
+Spicy Shredded Zucchini with Anchovies

-Like making this Thai Shrimp Curry I posted last week.
+I also like using extra zucchini in this Thai Shrimp Curry I posted last week.
 It’s a great home for about 4 cups of squash!

 I’m still reeling at how great that recipe was.
 Know what I did with the leftover curry paste?
 I sauteed a dab with a giant handful of spinach.
 Then put it over a fried egg.
 For breakfast. *swoon*